Imagine that you are on a holiday in Tenerife and want to meet a challenge...

-My hubby liked the massive old mansions near the Rambla, a tree lined fairly large walkway leading almost from the top of the city to the harbor.
+My hubby liked the massive old mansions near the Rambla, the Tenerife capital's most important promenade with its famous Tasca Ramón.
+This Santa Cruz Rambla as now called runs almost from the top of the city to the harbor.
 Those mansions would have been too big as Tenerife holiday homes, I must add.
-They would also have been too big , if we had bought one together with our friends.
+They would also have been too expensive, if we had bought one together with our friends.

-Find Rambal de General Franco like this: Face ocean at Plaza de Espana, turn left for until you get to the Military Museum and turn left into the Rambla...
+Find the former Rambla de General Franco like this: Face the ocean at Plaza de Espana, turn left until you get to the Military Museum.
+There, by its massive light green angel statue turn left into the Rambla...

 We had of course a little stroll nearby through the biggest Santa Cruz park.
 However, much was cordoned off in (Park) Parque Sanabria in 1997 during our holiday.
 When we were there that great Tenerife park didn't look half as good as it looks now in 2007.
 Nowadays, Park Garcia Sanabria is again one of Canary Islands attractions.

 Please, go to architecture week in case you like educational holidays...

 We drove out to yet another farm area while on vacation in Tenerife.
 Again, the goal was vineyards.
 El Sauzal with La Baranda with wine museum and Sunday

 dances is very closed to Tacoronte and is an important Tenerife wine producing district.
 We were also curious about Tenerife fincas.
 Fincas mean farmsteads in this context.
 Some are absolutely great for long or, short holidays and Tenerife holiday trips.
 When you are looking for a vacation home, a holiday in Tenerife leads you automatically to places that you otherwise might have glimpsed from the free way, only.